Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Methods

 In the second stage, the factors obtained at the end of the first stage were inspected for reliability, using Cronbach's $ \alpha $ \cite{Cronbach1951} computed via the \texttt{psych::alpha} function.
 The acceptance criteria for factors were $ \alpha > 0.70 $ and at least three variables (items) loading on them \cite{Hair2009}.
 This last restriction is important for the subsequent CFA.
 Factors that failed to meet these criteria were removed from the analysis by eliminating the variables loading on them, and a final factor solution was computed and checked against all acceptance criteria (for variables and factors).

 We now describe further details necessary for the replication of the EFA reported herein.
 The factor solutions were computed using \texttt{psych::fa} using data frames as inputs (instead of correlation matrices).
 Correlations were estimated using the Pearson coefficient (\texttt{cor = ``cor''}), as noted in the comment above on data preparation, with pairwise complete observations and no imputation of missing values.
-Oblique rotations (using the oblimin method, default in \texttt{psych::fa}) were used, since strong correlations between factors were to be expected.\footnote{In general, oblique rotations are preferable to orthogonal ones (e.g. varimax), because nearly orthogonal factors can also be represented as such.} Communality estimates were computed using the minimum residual method \cite{Comrey1962,Zegers1983}(default in \texttt{psych::fa}), which does note require matrix inversions and generally improves over the principal axis factor (PAF) method \cite{Revelle2016}.
+Oblique rotations (using the oblimin method, default in \texttt{psych::fa}) were used, since strong correlations between factors were to be expected.
+The factor extraction was done using the minimum residual method \cite{Comrey1962,Zegers1983}(default in \texttt{psych::fa}).
 We used one hundred bootstrap iterations and specified a maximum of 2000 iterations for convergence.
 The $ \alpha $ level for confidence intervals of loadings and factor correlations was set to 0.01.
 The remaining input parameters required by \texttt{psych::fa} were set to default values.